rajatmodi62/paper_notes/README.md

 deep learning is not mentioned here since learning need not be deep (although it seems to be what all the craze is about as of 2023.).
 I categorize it into a form of machine learning.
 Perhaps, future shall have an interesting thing in store for us (which i wont say much about until some of my experiments work).

 All the best, and i hope you get a chance to do some great work in the future.
+I even hope that for myself lol.

 After all: "Man Maketh Machine".